adygupta0506/Python_Framework_Task/README.md

 * requests library
 * datetime library

-To install all the library at once, use requirement.txt file using the below command:
+To install the libraries at once, use requirement.txt file using the below command:

 `pip install -r requirements.txt`